Why am I so angry? The feeling of anger, A Mental Health issue? How to get a hold of anger.

 Instinctively, the natural way to express anger is to respond aggressively.
-The natural adaptive response to threats in anger develops powerful, most aggressive, feelings, or behaviors, which allow a person to defend themselves or fight when they are attacked.
+The natural adaptive response to threats in anger develops powerful, most aggressive feelings or behaviors, which allow a person to defend themselves or fight when attacked.
 For survival, a certain amount of anger is, therefore, necessary.

 Having said that, Physically, we can’t turn on every person or object that annoys or irritates us.
 There are laws, social norms, and common sense that place limits on how far we can take our anger.
 To deal with their anger, people use a variety of both conscious and unconscious processes.
 Three main approaches are expressing, suppressing, and calming.

-Expressing your feeling of anger in an assertive-non aggressive manner is the healthiest way to show your angry feelings.
-What needs to do be done is you have to learn how to make precise what your needs are and how you can obtain them without hurting others in the process.
+Expressing your feeling of anger in an assertive-non-aggressive manner is the healthiest way to show your angry feelings.
+What needs to be done is you have to learn how to make precise what your needs are and how you can obtain them without hurting others in the process.
 Being assertive means being respectful to others, and to yourself, it doesn’t mean being demanding or pushy.

 By suppressing anger, it can be converted or redirected.
-You can do it by holding on to your anger, stop thinking about it, and focus on something positive.
+You can do it by holding on to your anger, stopping thinking about it, and focusing on something positive.
 The goal here is to suppress or inhibit your anger and convert/ redirect it into constructive behavior.

 There are people who haven’t learned how to express their anger, they are the people who are always putting others down, making sarcastic comments, and criticizing everything.
 Such people aren’t likely to have many successful relationships.